4cm4k1/prime/README.md

 ##PRO MODE

 Finally, add another button to each record on the index that allows the user to update the database entry.
 This will also need to be done via Ajax.
 Updating should either be done in a modal window, or a `<form>` that shows/hides when the edit button is clicked.
 You will need to pass the assignment ID and the form data to a new PUT route, and to `Assignments.findByIdAndUpdate`, or alternatively, `Assignments.findById` followed by a `model.save()`.
-Also, feel free to break this into two steps (find and then update).